sungwoonpark0502/cone-path-detector/README.md

    - The image is processed through the detection and line fitting functions.
    - The final result, with boundary lines drawn, is saved as a new image using `cv2.imwrite()`.

-## Outcomes and Future Improvements
-The implemented adjustments significantly improved the reliability of cone detection and resulted in more precise boundary line fitting.
-The use of refined color thresholds and robust line-fitting methods ensured better adaptability to varying conditions.

-Looking ahead, further enhancements could involve integrating dynamic thresholding that adjusts in real-time based on environmental feedback, such as lighting conditions or cone positioning.
-This would make the system even more adaptable to diverse scenarios, further improving performance in complex or changing environments.